-Successfully defending the enterprise requires more than protecting organizations against threats.
-As business and technology become more intertwined, an enterprise cybersecurity operations program can be the piece of the puzzle that helps CISOs connect business, architecture and cybersecurity.
+Successfully defending the organization requires more than guarding against security threats.
+As organizational success and technology become more intertwined, a holistic cybersecurity operations program can be the piece of the puzzle that helps CISOs connect organizational goals, technology investments and daily defense.

 What’s driving EC operations?

 The user experience has become central to the products and services that organizations deliver.
 As organizations use technology to meet the needs of users around the world, whether in the form of digital experiences or physical goods, the risk of security breaches and attacks increases.

 In some organizations, IT and cybersecurity are at odds.
 IT exists to support business growth and efficiency.
 Cybersecurity exists to secure not only technology but also data produced by employees, partners and customers.